-If you’re someone who likes to go through each stage face to face, please let me know at the outset so I can build this into costs.
-Meetings will be charged at an hourly rate; travel time and costs will be in addition.
+If you’re someone who likes to go through each stage face to face, please let me know at the outset so I can build this into the costs.
+Meetings will be charged at an hourly rate; travel time and costs will be additional.

 Bundled packages include a certain number of 30-min phone calls with me, depending on the length and size of the project.
 This will be included in your quote.

-When I have completed the final revision or job milestone, I’ll invoice you the final amount.
-If paying in 2 installments, I will outline the payment milestones in the project timeline.
-My payment terms are seven days.
+When I’ve completed the final copywriting draft, SEO report, finished website or other project milestone, I’ll invoice you the final payment and wrap up paperwork.
+Actual dates will be in the project timeline.
+My payment terms are 7 days.